 Plus, aren't they so pretty??
 Strawberries just make everything so much more fun and spring-like.

-And now I’m suddenly envisioning putting two of these cookies together with some strawberry (or vanilla) ice cream in between.
+Now I'm suddenly envisioning putting two of these cookies together with some strawberry (or vanilla) ice cream in between.
 Mmmm.

 Yup, I'm pretty thrilled it's strawberry season!